Skip to main content

 This field accepts numerical values 0-9 only.

-Nominate Non-School Days
+Nominate the Non-School Days

-Click the 'Load School Dates' button to load a chronological list of dates based on the 'Start Date' and 'End date' entered above (excluding weekends) into the 'School Dates' panel.
+Click the 'Load School Dates' button to load a chronological list of dates based on the 'Start Date' and 'End Date' entered above (excluding weekends), into the 'School Dates' panel.

-Once the 'Load School Dates' button is clicked, the Start Date and End Date fields are locked.
+After clicking the ‘Load School Dates' button, the ‘Start Date’ and ‘End Date’ fields are locked.
 Click the 'Clear Dates' button to edit these fields.

-Export to
+Export To

 Save this configuration as

-File Format (for PDF and Excel)
+File Format for PDF and Excel®

 Column